Cornerstone Church of the Assemblies of God

-Special Business Meetings of the Assembly may be called when necessary, after proper notice has been given by the Senior Pastor or by the Board Secretary, provided the meeting has been agreed upon by the majority of the Board of Deacons.
+Special Business Meetings of the Assembly may be called when necessary, after proper notice has been given by the Lead Pastor or by the Board Secretary, provided the meeting has been agreed upon by the majority of the Board of Deacons.
 Special Meetings may also be called by petition, having been signed by not less than one-third (1/3) of the active membership of the Assembly.
-The petition is to be placed in the hands of the Senior Pastor or Board Secretary, and announcement made on the two (2) Sundays prior to the date of the meeting.
+The petition is to be placed in the hands of the Lead Pastor or Board Secretary, and announcement made on the two (2) Sundays prior to the date of the meeting.
 However, before the right of petition is exercised, the church should request the help of the district officiary.

 Section 5.
 Quorum